Dunne Hall (University of Notre Dame)

-Dunne Hall is one of the newest of the 32 Residence Halls on the campus of the University of Notre Dame and one of the 16 male dorms.
+Dunne Hall is one of the newest of the 33 Residence Halls on the campus of the University of Notre Dame and one of the 17 male dorms.
 It is located on East Quad, between Pasquerilla East Hall and Johnson Family Hall.
 Built in 2016 together with its twin dorm Flaherty Hall, it was the first dorm built since Ryan Hall in 2009.

 History

-It was built in 2015-2016, it opened for the Fall 2016 semester.
+Built in 2015–2016, Dunne Hall opened for the Fall 2016 semester.
 It was constructed with 20 million dollars donated by Jimmy Dunne, a 1978 Notre Dame graduate, senior managing principal of Sandler O’Neill + Partners, an investment banking firm.
 He is also a member of the university's board of trustees.
 Susan Dunne earned her bachelor's degree in business administration from Lynchburg College and for twelve years worked as an executive recruiter in New York City.
 The Dunne family has provided generous support to several Notre Dame fundraising initiatives and scholarship programs over the years.

 Due to its environmentally friendly construction and design features, Dunne Hall received a LEED Gold certification in 2018.
 Its construction sourced more than 33% of building materials from the local area and employed materials with 20% recycled content.
 All materials were certified low-emitting and waste were minimized through the process.
 Compared to similar buildings, Dunne Hall uses 28% less energy and 51% less water.